 A: Residential parking permit applications are available online.
 Permit holders may park their vehicles overnight and are exempt from hour parking restrictions.
 Off street parking permits (parking pads) are required if you wish to park on part of the City boulevard.

 Q: Is my house’s front-yard parking pad legal?

 A: Before you buy a property, you may wish to ensure that any existing front yard parking facility is properly licensed.
 Be aware: the license does not follow the property.
 A new property owner will need to apply to have the license agreement transferred.
-Please note that disabled front yard parking licenses are not transferable to a new property owner.
-Click here to see licensed properties.
+Please also note that disabled front yard parking licenses are not transferable to a new property owner.
+Click here to find licensed properties.

 Q: How do I get a front-yard parking pad?